 For an up-to-date listing of all the ARRL exam sessions in Roanoke Division country, click HERE.

 2. - FIELD DAY: Hams in the USA have done an annual radio communications operating exercise since 1933.
 We call it “Field Day.”
-During the fourth full weekend in June (for 2017: June 24th - 25th), Amateur Radio operators in the USA and Canada set up temporary stations, often outdoors, under simulated emergency conditions and attempt to make contact with as many other of the 35,000 or so Field Day participants as possible.
+During the last full weekend in June (for 2019: June 22nd-23rd), Amateur Radio operators in the USA and Canada set up temporary stations, often outdoors, under simulated emergency conditions and attempt to make contact with as many other of the 35,000 or so Field Day participants as possible.

 Some Field Day operations emphasize the contesting aspect of the exercise, while some others look upon it as an opportunity to reach out to the larger community (visitors invited!) by providing non-hams with the privilege of taking to the microphone and making some contacts themselves (with assistance and supervision, of course).
 Still other groups look forward to the fun of spending the weekend away from the ordinary routine.
 All of us relish the technical challenges of erecting workable antennas, managing radio operations with limited power, and enjoying good food and each others' company.
 Stations from within Roanoke Division country are consistently among the top ten in the country for points scored!